M8J9/m8j9/README.md

 Hi there 👋

-7 years of IT experience mainly focusing on SQL.
+Self taught coder with 7 years of professional experience mainly focusing in SQL.
 Currently working on front and backend development work.

 - SQL
 - HTML